andrewgarcia08/andrewgarcia08.github.io/README.md

 While developing SmartBudget, I gained a deeper interest in how AI can be applied to real-world financial challenges, particularly in creating personalized, data-driven tools that improve user engagement and financial literacy.
 This experience strengthened my skills in user research, strategic rollout planning, and translating survey insights into impactful product features.

 [View Project Website Here -->] ([https://github.com/andrewgarcia08/CapitalOne-SmartBudget-CaseCompetition/])

+#### 4. E-commerce Dataset Project with Python and Flask
+This project analyzes an e-commerce sales dataset to uncover category performance, pricing impacts, and seasonal purchasing trends.
+Using Python in Jupyter Notebook, I cleaned and explored transaction data (including User ID, Product ID, Category, Price, Discount, Final Price, Payment Method, and Purchase Date) to create summary statistics, visualizations, and trend analyses.
+I then integrated Flask, a lightweight, Python-based web framework, to make it easy to build and deploy a web application for plots and key statistics to be visualized.

+This is one of my first projects utilizing the Flask framework under VS Code.
+The website application is only the beginning of my exploration into web frameworks.
+This project helped me understand how to connect backend data analysis in Python with a user-friendly web interface.
+It also sparked my interest in creating more interactive, data-driven applications that combine analytics with real-time user interaction.

+[View Project Website Here -->] ([https://github.com/andrewgarcia08/EcommerceDatasetProject-with-Python-and-Flask])